 Nurture the youth archer's love of archery by allowing them to choose their path.
 Photo Credit: X10 Archery

 If they want to shoot competitively, encourage them to register for events sponsored by USA Archery, which is currently offering free trial memberships for young archers.
-Archers enrolled in Scholastic 3D Archery, the National Archery in the Schools Program, and Olympic Archery in the Schools can also get free trail memberships.
+Archers enrolled in S3DA, the National Archery in the Schools Program, and Olympic Archery in the Schools can also get free trail memberships.
 Those memberships provide access to local, state and national events, and include all member benefits.

 If youths want to try bowhunting, direct them to the ATA’s Field to Fork Curriculum and Mentor Guide.
 Those documents guide newcomers through the bowhunting process, including how to select equipment, choose hunting strategies, field dress deer, and cook different meats.
 Connect aspiring bowhunters to groups that offer guided hunts and qualified mentors.
 If you’re an experienced bowhunter, consider mentoring the young archer.